hannasal92/store-offers-backend/README.md

 ### Brief
-this is the backend of the store`s offer , that have one route that return the offers data from a file .
+this is the backend of the store`s offer , that have two routes that return the offers data from a file and edit the offers data into a file .

 ## Stack